|1. Description - |

 - Historical examples and precedents drawn from diverse cultures and backgrounds.

-- Comprehensive demonstration of the uses of equipment.
+- Comprehensive demonstration of the uses of appropriate equipment.

-- Testing and/or experimentation by student as appropriate.
+- Testing and/or experimentation of equipment by student as needed.

 - Field sessions to use or demonstrate equipment as appropriate.